kaotickj/password-genie/README.md

 ![Set Password Length](./img/set-password-length.png)

 3. Set character requirements for generated passwords.
-The default setting is to generate password that consist of upper and lowercase letters, numbers (digits), and special characters (punctuation).
+The default setting is to generate passwords that consist of upper and lowercase letters, numbers (digits), and special characters (punctuation).

 ![Set Character Requirements](./img/character-requirements.png)